When it comes to getting a mortgage and being self-employed you can still get financing as long as you show income, that’s the moral of the story.

 For example, you owe $30k at the end of the year.
 This debt will need to be paid off to get a mortgage.

 An expensive scenario no doubt.
-So then you have to ask yourself is there so then you have to ask yourself is it worth paying $30k of taxes one time in exchange for the ability to buy a home that will increase my credit score, will make me wealthier over the course of a result of time and will give me a larger tax break going forward?
+So then you have to ask yourself is there so then you have to ask yourself is it worth paying $30k of taxes one time in exchange for the ability to buy a home that will increase my credit score, will make me wealthier throughout a result time, and will give me a larger tax break going forward?

 One might argue that buying a house has far more advantages and is more of an opportunity and is more of an opportunity than the pain of having to pay the tax debt.